This post contains affiliate links.

-Back in October I got a text from one of our Youth girls.
+Back in October 2016, I received a text from one of our Youth girls.
 She had just seen the movie PRICELESS at the theater and was blown away.
 She felt it was something our Youth group (guys and girls) needed to see.

 You may wonder what drives a teen girl to reach out and request that our Youth group watch a movie about sex trafficking.

-Many of our women are receiving training and volunteering with Present Age Ministries and our Missions Team continues to look for ways we can partner with them.
+Many of our women received training and are volunteering with Present Age Ministries.
+Our Missions Team continues to look for ways we can partner with them.

 Our women are now aware – most were not – of the sex and human trafficking that happens right here in our city.